 We are talking about a cultural change – not just a few isolated groups.
 Not just children, and not just teenagers.
 Adults need to be involved too.
 Everyone needs to be involved.
 The playbook is an opportunity to start this conversation

-We challenge you to create a playbook of your own for your friends, city, or country.
-Interested?
+The Canadian citizen working group who created The Nature Playbook challenges you to create a playbook of your own for your friends, city, or country.